whatbugsyou/design_mode/README.md

 ## mediator
 > reduces the complexity of communicating between multiple objects
-> that communicate by referencing to each other, it will simplify
+> that communicate by referencing to each other, and will simplify
 > the communication mode from "N to N" to "N to 1 to N".